When you give money to a charity, your gift is often a tax deductible donation

 - If you receive something for your donation (e.g. raffle ticket, pen, bandanna), you cannot claim that donation on your tax return.
-This is because the ATO sees this as a transaction where you receive a good/service in return for the money you donate.
+This is because the ATO sees this as a transaction where you receive goods or a service, in return for the money you donate.

-- There are different rules for donating property, shares, and other goods, so please ask us if you are unsure about how to claim these items.
+- There are different rules for donating property, shares, and other goods, so please ask us if you’re unsure about how to claim these items.